monome/docs/grid/studies/max/index.md

 Throughout this text, we'll use the following formatting styles:

 - `(message text)`: refers to a Max message object
-- `[objectname @arg val]`: refers to a non-message Max object and the arguments needed
+- `[objectname @args val]`: refers to a non-message Max object and the arguments needed

 ## 1. Connect